saint11/DeadWeight/source/blacksalt.md

 Flail (STR 2X+2), forbidden scriptures (holy symbol), leather trench coat (1 [AP]{.tip}), 3d6 silver coins.

 ## Old Gods {.draft}
-Old gods are the ones that lived before the creation of the current world.
-Before this world, there was another one, and some event caused it to be destroyed, while creating the current one.
-These beings are so powerful that they didn't fade when their world was destroyed.

-Not much is known of them and their worship is strictly forbidden in most cultures, but secret cults can be found all over **Blacksalt** island nonetheless.

 ### Ulass
 **The Never-ending**.